asyncapi/website/pages/docs/tutorials/message-validation.md

 Now you will be validating the messages/events which you will be sending to your application using Mosquitto broker and MQTT client.

 #  Validate messages
-In this step, we will send a message to our application using MQTT broker and check the error logged if we send an invalid message
+In this step, we will send a message to our application using an MQTT broker and check the errors logged when you accidentally send an invalid message.

-1. Start your generated application
+1. Start your generated application.

 <CodeBlock language="bash">
 {`npm start`}